 Provisional Hellenic League Premier Division constitution announced

-The provisional constitution for the 2018-19 Hellenic League Premier Division season has been published by the Football Association, along with allocations for all other step five and six leagues.
+The provisional constitution for the 2019-20 Hellenic League Premier Division season has been published by the Football Association, with the allocations for all leagues at steps one through six being exclusively revealed in the Non-League Paper.

 Brackley Town Saints